-It is naturally low on Glycemic Index (GI) (compared to normal white sugar or cane sugar), which has the benefits of weight control & improving glucose & lipid level in people with diabetes (type 1 & 2).
+Organic coconut sugar is naturally low on Glycemic Index (GI) (compared to normal white sugar or cane sugar), which has the benefits of weight control & improving glucose & lipid level in people with diabetes (type 1 & 2).
 It is rated as GI 35 while by comparison, most commercial agaves are GI 42, honeys are GI 55 and cane sugars are GI 68.
 Learn more here

 There are some differences between Gula Melaka and coconut palm sugar/nectar.
 One of them is the species of palm used in the making of the palm sugar.
 The 2 common palm species used to make Gula Melaka are Sugar Palm (Arenga pinnata) and Nipah Palm (Nypa fruticans) – both pants are native to Asia including Malaysia.
 Arenga pinnata is a tree that can be grown under normal mesic condition (moderate supply of moisture), up to size of a green coconut tree (Cocos nucifera), while Nypa fruticans is a mangrove species and produces underground rootstalks.

 In our commercial market, good quality pure Gula Melaka can be identified by digging your nails slightly over the plastic bag – if it is soft, it is good pure quality.
 If it is hard, it means it is not pure palm sugar but has been added with other sugar like cane sugar.
 Just by using a knife, you can easily cut a good pure quality Gula Melaka.